einfrog/CCL1/diary.md

 DONE TODAY:\
 figure out enemies!\
 draw enemy with random movement\
-add health that decreases when rory collides with enemy\
+add health that decreases when Rory collides with enemy\
-settimeout() for only decreasing health once when rory collides with an enemy (set boolean (canTakeDamage) to true after every second)\
+settimeout() for only decreasing health once when Rory collides with an enemy (set boolean (canTakeDamage) to true after every second)\
 define endGame() function;\
 game ends when health reaches 0; allgameObjects stop being drawn when endGame() is executed\
 adjust interface (relocate inventory, recipebar and spaceship), carry inventory scrap with player\